bjorns/aem-cmd/README.md

 ### Bundles

 The bundles tool can list, start and stop jackrabbit OSGi bundles.
 If you install the bash completion script bundle names will be autocompleted.
+Like the packages tool, the group and version of the bundle will be inferred for all commands.

 #### List bundles